 Your Voice Matters

-Student evaluations of teaching take place as required throughout the fall semester.
+Student evaluations of teaching take place as required throughout the winter semester.

 Selected courses will be available for feedback at various times throughout the semester.
 Students will receive an email to their MRU email account when the evaluations are available for completion.
 Survey links can also be accessed on BlackBoard (BB) in the instructor feedback block.

 Student responses are reported in aggregate format and are always confidential.
 Student comments are reviewed to comply with the Freedom of Information and Protection of Privacy Act which means that any personal identifiers are removed from the final report.

 Instructors do not receive a summary report of their results until marks have been posted and even then, instructors will not be able to connect responses to student names.

 Here’s how to complete evaluations online:

 - Use the link sent in your email, access through BB or go to evaluate.mtroyal.ca/Blue